Is this extra tissue surrounding my vaginal opening normal? (photos)

 Extra tissue surrounding the vagina

 Thank you for your questions and accompanied photographs.
 As noted, the tissue that protrudes beyond the vaginal opening is hymenal tissue.
 That can be very easily removed in the office.
 The bulging area on the posterior side of your vagina however appears to be a rectocele.
 Rectocele (prolapse of the rectum into the vagina) can cause symptoms of chronic constipation, a vaginal bulge sensation and decreased sensation/friction with intercourse.
 If you are symptomatic of the rectocele, that can be corrected surgically and the hymenal tissue would be removed at the same time.
-You can read more about prolapse and treatment options at the link below.

 Self conscious about Sex due to appearance and decreased lubrication